ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/extensions/refresh.markdown

 {NOTE: }

-* The Refresh feature causes a document's [change vector](../../server/clustering/replication/change-vector) to increment.
-This causes it to be re-indexed, as well as activates other features that react to document updates.
+* The Refresh feature increments a document's [change vector](../../server/clustering/replication/change-vector), triggering its re-indexation as well as other features that react to document updates.

 * Refresh is scheduled using the `@refresh` flag in a document's [metadata](../../client-api/session/how-to/get-and-modify-entity-metadata).